Vanderbilt Export Compliance is now part of the Research Integrity Program in the Office of the Vice Provost for Research.

-Vanderbilt University and Medical Center is committed to an open teaching and research environment so that ideas can be published and exchanged freely among faculty and students.
+Vanderbilt University is committed to an open teaching and research environment so that ideas can be published and exchanged freely among faculty and students.
 However, instances may arise in which some Vanderbilt research or activities will involve the transfer of technology, information, materials or equipment that are subject to regulation and restriction under federal export control laws.
 The Vanderbilt Export Compliance (VEC) office is here to assist faculty and staff navigate and understand the various export control laws and regulations as they relate to their work at Vanderbilt.

 Transactions That May Trigger an Export Control Issue